MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 ### Enable Log-Only Mode

-In **Log-Only** mode, AD FS populates users familiar location information and writes security audit events but doesn't block any requests.
+In **Log-Only** mode, AD FS populates a user's familiar location information and writes security audit events but doesn't block any requests.
 This mode is used to validate that smart lockout is running and to enable AD FS to “learn” familiar locations for users before enabling **Enforce** mode.
 As AD FS learns, it stores sign-in activity per user (whether in **Log-Only** mode or **Enforce** mode).
-Set the lockout behavior to **Log-Only** by running the following commandlet:
+Set the lockout behavior to **Log-Only** by running the following cmdlet:

 `Set-AdfsProperties -ExtranetLockoutMode AdfsSmartlockoutLogOnly`

 **Log-Only** mode is intended to be a temporary state so that the system can learn sign-in behavior prior to introducing lockout enforcement with the smart lockout behavior.
 The recommended duration for **Log-Only** mode is 3-7 days.
-If accounts are actively under attack, **Log-Only** mode must be run for a minimum of 24 hours.
+If accounts are actively under attack, **Log-Only** mode must run for a minimum of 24 hours.

-On AD FS 2016, if 2012R2 Extranet Soft Lockout behavior is enabled prior to enabling Extranet Smart Lockout, **Log-Only** mode disables the Extranet Soft Lockout behavior.
+On AD FS 2016, if 2012 R2 Extranet Soft Lockout behavior is enabled prior to enabling Extranet Smart Lockout, **Log-Only** mode disables the Extranet Soft Lockout behavior.
 AD FS Smart Lockout doesn't lock out users in **Log-Only** mode.
 However, on-premises AD might lock out the user based on the AD configuration.
 Review AD Lockout policies to learn how on-premises AD can lock out users.

 On AD FS 2019, another advantage is to be able to enable **Log-Only** mode for smart lockout while continuing to enforce the previous soft lockout behavior by using the below PowerShell:

 `Set-AdfsProperties -ExtranetLockoutMode 3`

-For the new mode to take effect, restart the AD FS service on all nodes in the farm.
+For the new mode to take effect, restart the AD FS service on all nodes in the farm by using:

    `Restart-service adfssrv`

 Once the mode is configured, you can enable smart lockout by using the **EnableExtranetLockout** parameter:

    `Set-AdfsProperties -EnableExtranetLockout $true`

 ### Enable Enforce Mode